 Ham House remains closed but its gardens are a beautiful escape from the city.
 Surrounding the atmospheric 17th century house on the banks of the River Thames in Richmond, these beautiful gardens include a working kitchen garden and plenty of spots for picnicking.

-Visit the hidden gem at the heart of London - book a timed slot to visit London Zoo this summer, a stonesthrow from the leafy surroundings of Regent's Park:
+Visit the hidden gem at the heart of London when we reopen later this year - book a timed slot to visit London Zoo this winter, a stonesthrow from the leafy surroundings of Regent's Park:

 Select a blog